tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 or All Japanese All the Time.
 It is directed at people who want to get to fluency as fast as possible by spending a lot of time with the language.
-The key component to succeeding with AJATT is engaging with the language all the time, going as hardcore as you can.
+The key component to succeeding with AJATT is engaging with the language every day, all the time, going as hardcore as you can.

+The logic is very simple.
+The more time each day is spent learning, the faster one arrives at the destination.
+And of course, the learning process must be efficient.
+AJATT optimizes learning to achieve the best results.
+But since studying is boring and exhausting,
+AJATT strives to make learning fun and interesting.
+We recommend learning from the language that real native speakers actually use because textbooks, courses, classes and apps don't teach how people really speak.

-AJATT has very little formal structure.
+AJATT has very little formal structure and doesn't try to force any particular workflow.
-You learn the most common words, study some basic grammar, but after that you dive into authentic content.
+You learn the most common words, study basic grammar, but after that you are taught how to dive into authentic content.
 You learn new things as they come up in the content.

 The emphasis is very strong on input and comprehension in the beginning.
 You try to get to understand Japanese perfectly before concerning with trying to produce Japanese yourself.

-AJATT has its own website.
-Some things you find on the old AJATT site may differ with what I recommend here.
-The core principles and theory behind the method never change, but the way we practice AJATT tends to shift over time.
-While doing AJATT I came up with new ideas no one else talked about.
-Many tools simply didn't exist at the time the AJATT site was written.

 ## Technology